straightupjac/straightupjac/README.md

 ### Hi there 👋 I'm Jaclyn

-✨ Ccomputer science at the University of Waterloo.✨
+✨ Computer science at the University of Waterloo.✨
 - 🌱 Learning UI/UX design.
 Reading about startups.
 - 👯 I’m looking to collaborate on projects.
 - 🌐 My website is [jaclynchan.me](https://jaclynchan.me/)